htafer/snakeMake/README.md

 # snakeMake
-snakemake

 This is a compilation of snakemake files to use on SGE machine of the VSC cluster.
 The snakemake are currently covering
-  Multiple Genome Alignment
+* Multiple Genome Alignment
-  DeNovo Genome Assembly with Newbler
+* DeNovo Genome Assembly with Newbler
-  Mira Genome Assembly with MIRA
+* Mira Genome Assembly with MIRA
-  Genome Annotation
+* Genome Annotation (still incomplete)
-We need still need pipelines for
+We still need pipelines for
-  Functional Genome Annotation
+* Functional Genome Annotation
+* Differential expression
+* SNP annotation